Form of Government: Presidential republic

 The judicial system, based on Spanish Law, was changed in 1992-93 with the introduction of a penal code based on the US model.

 |Bogotá||7 181 469||inhab.||2018|

 |Medellín||3 725 682||inhab.||2018|

-The country is home to over one million Venezuelan refugees.
+The country is home to around 1.8 million Venezuelan refugees.

 |Agricultural prod. index (2004-06=100)||115.2||index||2016|